• Skip to content

 The Docentitos Academy trains youths ages 9–12 years to be Weston Art Gallery docents.

-During this fun-filled, two-week summer camp, students meet the artists and go behind the scenes of an exhibition to learn the inspiration and installation work that goes into creating a show.
-Daily activities include classes, artist talks, theater tours, workshops, installation and studio visits, script rehearsals, field trips, and a final project.
+During this fun-filled, two-week summer camp, students meet the artists and go behind the scenes of exhibitions to learn the inspiration and installation work that goes into creating a show.
+Daily activities include classes, artist talks, tours of the Aronoff Center’s Theaters, Museum visits, installation and studio visits, and a final project.
 Upon graduating, students lead tours of the gallery’s summer exhibitions.

 Personal Interview Date: TBD